-The first appearance of algebras with these identities dates back to 1979, in the work of I.~M.~Gel'fand and I.~Ya.~Dorfman \cite{GD1979}.
-Later, right-symmetric and left-commutative algebras appeared in the works of A.~A.~Balinskii and S.~P.~Novikov \cite{BN1985,N1985}.
-The first algebraic study of these algebras was made by E.~I.~Zelmanov \cite{Zelm1987}, who proved that a simple finite-dimensional Novikov algebra over an algebraically closed field of characteristic~0 is a base field.
-The commutativity of a simple finite-dimensional Novikov algebra over an arbitrary field of characteristic~0 follows from the results of the paper \cite{DIU} by V.~Dotsenko, N.~Ismailov and U.~Umirbaev.
-In the paper of V.~T.~Filippov \cite{Phil1989}, examples of non-commutative simple Novikov algebras were constructed.
-X.~Xu in \cite{Xu1996} described simple finite-dimensional Novikov algebras over an algebraically closed field of characteristic $p>0$.
-The final description of simple finite-dimensional Novikov algebras over an arbitrary field of characteristic $p>0$ was obtained by V.~N.~Zhelyabin and A.~P.~Pozhidaev in \cite{PZ2026}, see also \cite{ZZ2024}.
-In the paper \cite{Xu2001}, X.~Xu described infinite-dimensional simple Novikov algebras over an algebraically closed field of characteristic zero under some additional restriction on the elements of this algebra, correcting some errors from \cite{Osborn1994}.
+The first appearance of algebras satisfying these identities dates back to 1979, in the work of I.~M.~Gel'fand and I.~Ya.~Dorfman \cite{GD1979}.
+Later, right-symmetric and left-commutative algebras emerged in the works of A.~A.~Balinskii and S.~P.~Novikov~\cite{BN1985,N1985}.
+The first systematic algebraic study of Novikov algebras was carried out by E.~I.~Zelmanov \cite{Zelm1987}, who proved that every simple finite-dimensional Novikov algebra over an algebraically closed field of characteristic~0 is isomorphic to the ground field.
+As a consequence of the results obtained by V.~Dotsenko, N.~Ismailov, and U.~Umirbaev in \cite{DIU}, every simple finite-dimensional Novikov algebra over a field of characteristic~0 is commutative.
+V.~T.~Filippov constructed the first examples of noncommutative simple Novikov algebras in \cite{Phil1989}.
+In \cite{Xu1996}, X.~Xu classified all simple finite-dimensional Novikov algebras over an algebraically closed field of characteristic $p>0$.
+A complete classification of simple finite-dimensional Novikov algebras over arbitrary fields of characteristic $p>0$ was obtained by V.~N.~Zhelyabin and A.~P.~Pozhidaev in \cite{PZ2026}; see also \cite{ZZ2024}.
+In \cite{Xu2001}, X.~Xu obtained a description of infinite-dimensional simple Novikov algebras over an algebraically closed field of characteristic zero under certain additional conditions, thereby correcting several errors in \cite{Osborn1994}.

-In the 21st century, Novikov algebras with polynomial identities began to be actively studied.
-In the paper \cite{Phil2001}, V.~T.~Filippov proved that a left-nil Novikov algebra of bounded index over a field of characteristic~0 is nilpotent.
-A.~S.~Dzhumadildaev and K.~M.~Tulenbaev \cite{DT2006} proved that a right-nil Novikov algebra of bounded index $n$ over a field of characteristic~0 or of characteristic greater than $n$ is right-nilpotent.
+Since the beginning of the 21st century, Novikov algebras satisfying polynomial identities have been studied extensively.
+V.~T.~Filippov established in \cite{Phil2001} that every left nil Novikov algebra of bounded index over a field of characteristic~0 is nilpotent.
+Later, A.~S.~Dzhumadildaev and K.~M.~Tulenbaev \cite{DT2006} showed that every right nil Novikov algebra of bounded index $n$ over a field of characteristic~0, or of characteristic greater than $n$, is right nilpotent.